Here I live, and I feel privileged to live here, next to Northern Europe’s best-preserved fortified town. Gamlebyen, as we call old town Fredrikstad.

-For me, as an author of articles and fiction books, is this environment a gold mine.
+As an author of articles and fiction books, this environment is a gold mine.
 Hence, I often stroll along these ancient walls.
-As a matter of fact, this is an oasis for many artists, and the town has a few galleries and cafes, well worth a visit.
+This is an oasis for many artists, and the town has a few galleries and cafes, which are well worth a visit.

 Thick walls of rocks and bricks, dark, narrow gateways, moats, and wooden bridges – once a robust defence system from the past, built after Dutch standards.

 Since I am an author, I could not resist taking a picture of this funny little thing.
 Next time, I ensure that it contains at least one of my fiction novels.
 Perhaps the Sea Lion, where some of the action takes place in this town.
 During the Napoleonic wars in the 1800s.

 I do not know precisely what the person meant by this sign.
 Maybe not to take things too seriously.
 Humour is nonsense, it says.

 These old military buildings serve today as art galleries and restaurants.
 Under normal circumstances, there would be many people here.
 Sometimes even with musicians entertaining.
 But this photo was taken in early May when the situation was influenced by the covid-19 restrictions.

 Here you can apparently dress like a royal.
 Kong Fredriks damer, says the sign.
 King Frederick’s Ladies.
 Hmm, quite impressive.